VLOOKUP from another workbook

 - table_array is a reference to a range in an external workbook

-- col_index is 4, to retrieve data from the fourth column
+- col_index is 4, to retrieve data from column 4

 - range_lookup is zero to force an exact match

-The only difference is the special syntax used for external references, in the "table_array" argument.
+The only difference is the special syntax used for external references, in the "able_array"argument.
 The syntax for external references is:

-- workbook is the name of the external workbook (i.e. data.xlsx)
+- workbook is the name of the external workbook (product data.xlsx)

-- sheet is the name of the sheet containing the range (i.e. Sheet1)
+- sheet is the name of the sheet containing the range (Sheet1)

-The easiest way to enter a reference to an external table, is to begin entering the VLOOKUP function normally.
-Then, when entering the table_array argument, browse to the the external workbook and select the range directly.
+The easiest way to enter a reference to an external range is to use the "point and click" method.
+Begin entering the VLOOKUP function normally.
+Then, when entering the table_array argument, browse to the the external workbook and select the range directly in the other file.
 Excel will construct the needed reference automatically.

-Note: If the workbook with the lookup table is open, VLOOKUP will show the workbook name and address for the table_array argument.
-If not, VLOOKUP will display the full file path to the workbook + workbook name and address.
+Note the reference will change depending on whether the external file is open or not.
+If the external workbook is open, VLOOKUP will show the workbook name and address for the table_array argument, as in the the screenshot above.
+If the external file is not open, VLOOKUP will display the full file path to the workbook + workbook name and address.